a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

     </ul>
 </div>

-The `widget_model` introduced a bunch of classes and new techniques, I hope all of it was easy to understand.
-The remaining API models will re-use some of these concepts and the amount of new information will be much less than what we just experienced.
+I hope that all of the material we encountered for the first time in the `widget_model` and `widget_owner_model` was easy to understand.
+The remaining API models are much simpler, and contain only a few small bits of new information.
+If you're comfortable with all of the information we just covered, let's move on and finish creating the `pagination_model`.

-#### `pagination_links_model`
+#### `pagination_links_model` and `pagination_model`

+If you go back and look at the <a href="#pagination">pagination example in the Introduction</a> , there's something important that is included in the example that <span class="emphasis">is not</span> part of the Flask-RESTPlus `Pagination` object.
+Here's a hint: it has to do with <a href="#hateoas">HATEOAS</a>.
+The answer is: **navigational links**:

 {{< highlight python "linenos=table,linenostart=108" >}}pagination_links_model = Model(
     "Nav Links",